 Lauren Caruba reports on health and medicine for the San Antonio Express-News, where she previously reported on education.
 Read her most recent work here.

 Lauren’s work in San Antonio has included extensive reporting on transgender issues.
-In 2017, she authored “Life in Transition,” a series documenting the lives of transgender San Antonians and the divisive debate over the “bathroom bill,” for which she was recognized as a 2018 local reporting finalist in the Livingston Awards for Young Journalists.
-Her work has also been recognized by the Society for Features Journalism, Editor and Publisher, and Best of the West.
+In 2017, she reported a series documenting the lives of transgender San Antonians and the divisive debate over the “bathroom bill,” for which she was recognized as a 2018 local reporting finalist in the Livingston Awards for Young Journalists.
+Her work has also been recognized by Texas Associated Press Managing Editors, the Society for Features Journalism, Editor and Publisher, and Best of the West.

 Formerly, Lauren worked as an investigative fellow at the Houston Chronicle, where she reported enterprise stories and contributed to long-term projects.
-While there she wrote “55 Minutes,” a three-part serial narrative about a mass shooting in a west Houston neighborhood, which in 2017 was selected as a notable narrative in the Mayborn Best American Newspaper Contest and was published in the 2018 anthology, The Best American Newspaper Narratives, Volume 5.
+While there she wrote a three-part serial narrative about a mass shooting in a west Houston neighborhood, which in 2017 was selected as a notable narrative in the Mayborn Best American Newspaper Contest and was published in the 2018 anthology, The Best American Newspaper Narratives, Volume 5.
 She was also a member of an investigative team probing conditions at the Harris County Jail and explored the history of Houston’s aging flood control dams.

 In June 2015, Lauren graduated from Northwestern’s Medill School of Journalism.

 She can be reached at email@example.com or firstname.lastname@example.org.